The Workflow Process: Updating and Publishing Your Site

 - When a Level 2 Contributor is complete with edits, they send the page to their assigned

-*Note: If there is no Level 3 Contributor for an area, then the Level 2 Contributor’s assigned approver will be Strategic Communications & Marketing).
+*Note: If there is no Level 3 or Level 0 for an area, then the Level 2 Contributor’s assigned approver will be Strategic Communications & Marketing).

 - If the page is deemed “ready” for publish, the Level 3 Contributor will send the page